florianfranz/topo_chronia/README.md

 Nodes inside Hot-Spots Cleaning: Success!
 Adding cleaned nodes layer to map...
 ```
+**NB:** Some functions (such as vector geometry fixing) require GEOS v3.10 or higher to work.
+If the function cannot be executed, some geometries will be left unchecked.

-And you should see the nodes:
+In the end, you should see the nodes:

 ![test_process_layers.png](images/test_process_layers.png)